skela/r/README.md

 r
 =

-rod.py : Resource generation system based
+rod.py : Resource generation system based (Resource Ordnance Declaration)

 r.py : Resource Recipes for converting svg,xcf to png's that can be used by iOS and Android apps.